Suffolk: Flag

 The Suffolk flag is a banner of arms of the coat of arms which were attributed to Edmund the Martyr, a medieval king of East Anglia.
-It consists of two gold arrows passing through a gold crown or with heraldic description as Azure two Arrows in saltire, points downwards, enfiled with an ancient Crown Or.
+It consists of two gold arrows passing through a gold crown or with heraldic description as Azure two Arrows in saltire, points downward, enfiled with an ancient Crown Or.

 Suffolk Day

 Suffolk Day is an annual celebration of the county that takes place annually on June 21.